Siegrift/usefull_stuff/editors/editor_info.md

 * multi-cursor
 * tree-ignore

-## IntelliJ
+## JetBrain products

 Most advanced IDE.
-I use it for all big projects (React, C++, Java, Android, Obj-C/Swift).
+I use it for all big projects (C++, Java, Android, Obj-C/Swift).
 Using Dracula theme.

 ## Vi/Vim

 Used in terminal for really quick operations.
 Used as default for git.

+## Vs-code

+Lightweight editor with great plugin support and performance.
+Probably the best editor for coding React now.